 It’s tempting to scroll through Instagram before bed.
 We get it.
 That type of mindless activity seems harmless enough and you might even swear it’s the only way you can “wind down.”
 But TV, computer, or phone time right before bed may actually keep you more alert than you want to be.
 Other bad bedtime habits include taking a nap too close to bedtime and sleeping on an uncomfortable bed.

 We put babies on a sleep schedule for a reason – establishing a routine sleep pattern helps the body learn when to naturally wind down.
-If you work weird hours or go to bed at an inconsistent time it could contribute to insomnia.
+If you work weird hours or go to bed at an inconsistent time, it could contribute to insomnia.

 You’re not just imagining it – when money is tight or you have an argument at work, it’s harder to fall asleep at night.
 Racing thoughts are not conducive to slipping into unconsciousness.
+One of the top benefits of weighted blankets is their ability to relieve stress and anxiety.
+Weighted blankets for sleep can help reduce feelings of stress and anxiety thanks to Deep Touch Pressure, which wraps your body in a comfortable embrace to release the feel-good hormone serotonin.
+If you’re struggling with insomnia, a weighted blanket can help.

 A single late dinner might not affect your sleep, but regular late snacking or meals could.
 It’s often uncomfortable to lay down with a full stomach.
 Plus, if you suffer from heartburn or acid reflux, eating at a late hour could trigger these conditions just as you lay down.